How to Import Photos from an iPhone to a Mac

 The transferred files will be stored in the “Downloads” folder on Mac.

-If you’re sending a Live Photo to a MacBook, you’ll be able to play it if you’re running macOS X El Capitan or newer.
+Note: If you’re sending a Live Photo to a MacBook, you’ll be able to play it if you’re running macOS X El Capitan or newer.
 Older versions of macOS don’t support Live Photos.

-Upload Photos From iPhone to Mac via iCloud Photos
+Upload photos from iPhone to Mac via iCloud Photos

 To begin synchronizing your photos with iCloud: